9track/FlashFloppy-wiki/Configuration.md

   - **init**: First item in root folder

 - **display-probe-ms** = 0-65535 (2000*)
-  - Time in milliseconds to attempt to probe an attached display.
+  - Time in milliseconds to attempt to probe an attached display
   - If you have a 2-digit LED display, or no display:
-    Set to 0 for faster startup.
+    Set to 0 for faster startup

+- **twobutton-action** = zero* | eject
+  - Action when both buttons are pressed during image/slot selection
+  - **zero**: Select image/slot zero
+  - **eject**: Eject (or re-insert) currently-selected image/slot